Curious about the history of pest control? Well, you’ve come to the right place!

 Pest control studies are on-going.
 As the industry continues to learn and develop new technologies and biological breakthroughs, who knows what the pest control scene will look like a hundred years from now?

-Maybe one day, our predecessors will look back to our age and laugh at our modern pest management techniques – just like how we now laugh at our reckless use of arsenic solutions in the past.
+Maybe one day, our successors will look back to our age and laugh at our modern pest management techniques – just like how we now laugh at our reckless use of arsenic solutions in the past.

 Regardless of how much the industry will continue to change, some things will always stay the same.